wenderxavier/Yelp-Dataset-Challenge-2017/README.md

-### Access this website through: https://goo.gl/2PyidP to follow along with the presentation
+ Access this website through: <b> https://goo.gl/2PyidP </b> to follow along with the presentation

 The authors of the following preliminary tests on the Yelp!
 Database are Mateus Parreiras Silveira and Wender Xavier.